dthies/moodle-qformat_h5p/README.md

 question with embedded short answer or mulitchoice subquestions
 * Drag the Text Question - creates a Drag and drop into text question
 * Mark The Words - Creates Word select if that question type is installed
+* Image Sequencing - Creates an ordering question if that question type is installed

+and any of above which are included in Branching Scenario, Column, Course Presentaion, Interactive Book, Interactive Video, or Quiz (Question Set).

 ## License ##